chromium/chromium/docs/security/shepherd.md

   CC drhsqlite@ for upstream issues.
 * **Fullscreen bugs** the Open Screen team is taking ownership of Full Screen issues, including security bugs.
-Please assign Full Screen security issues to takumif@chromium.org and cc: atadres@chromium.org, muyaoxu@google.com, and mfoltz@chromium.org.
-They are also working on holistic solutions to improving the security of fullscreen, so please remember to look for potential duplicates of ongoing work.
+Please assign Full Screen security issues to muyaoxu@ and cc: liberato@ and mfoltz@.
+The team is also currently working on holistic changes to improve Full Screen security, so please remember to keep a look out for potential duplicates of planned or ongoing work.
 * **BoringSSL** the BoringSSL project has moved into the Chromium tracker.
   BoringSSL is a library, so security bugs that do not impact Chrome may still be meaningful (e.g. server-side bugs).
 BoringSSL security issues should be